Lickability/swift-best-practices/ViewModel.md

 # View Model
 ### Responsibility
-A view model is (you guessed it!) a view's model.
+A view model is a view's model.
 It has the data needed to populate a particular kind of view and the presentation logic needed to transform that data into properties that can be rendered.

 ### Key Considerations
 * View models define the single point of configuration for displayable properties.